Employee Motivation is crucial to your organization. It is the root from which stems both the progress and the downfall of your company.

 Employee Motivation can be defined as the attitude employees have towards their work.
 It is the desire and energy that makes people continually interested and committed to a job.
 It is what drives them, pushes them, or "motivates" them to achieve or even show up at work every day.

 The Importance of Employee Motivation

-Employee motivation is important to your company.
-Motivated employees are dedicated, work harder and therefore, produce more.
+Employee motivation is essential to your company.
+Motivated employees are dedicated, work harder, and, therefore, produce more.
 In other words, employee motivation improves the quality of work.

-Without a motivated workplace, a company can face major losses.
+Without a motivated workplace, a company can face significant losses.

-An employee who does not feel motivated won’t be able to perform well.
-He wouldn’t want to give his best and work hard to achieve his goals.
+An employee who does not feel motivated won't be able to perform well.
+He won't want to give his best and work hard to achieve his goals.

 Motivated employees help achieve business goals.
 They also improve the overall productivity of the organization.

 What Drives Employee Motivation?